tgrybnicek/284-final/README.md

 # FHR extraction from Transabdominal PPG
 ## Implementation
-The recording has 10 channels: five detectors measured at two wavelengths.
-The ch1 channels (one per wavelength) sit closest to the mother and act as maternal references.
-The remaining eight channels (detectors D2 through D5 at both wavelengths) are the signals we actually pull the fetal rate from.
-That gives us eight detector signals plus two references, which is where the "8 signals" count comes from even though all 10 channels are in use.

 The signal is processed one window at a time.
 Each window is 60 seconds long and the window slides forward 30 seconds at a time.
 Before any of that, every channel